REPORT the Euro

 The European Gypsy Moth (Lymantria dispar or EGM) is native to Europe and first arrived in the United States in Massachusetts in 1869.
 This moth is a significant pest because the caterpillars have voracious appetites for more than 300 species of trees and shrubs, posing a danger to North America's forests.
 The caterpillars defoliate trees, leaving trees vulnerable to diseases and other pests and can eventually kill the tree.
 Early detection is critical to limiting the EGM's spread.

-EGM is currently found in Connecticut, Delaware, the District of Columbia, Illinois, Indiana, Iowa, Maine, Maryland, Massachusetts, Michigan, MinnesotaNew Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, Vermont, Virginia, West Virginia and Wisconsin.
+EGM is currently found in Connecticut, Delaware, the District of Columbia, Illinois, Indiana, Maine, Maryland, Massachusetts, Michigan, MinnesotaNew Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, Vermont, Virginia, West Virginia and Wisconsin.

 EGM is considered particularly high risk in Kentucky.